 As cold-blooded animals, turtles also rely on their environment to regulate their body temperature.
 In the wild, they will go into the water to cool off when they get too hot basking.
 It is important for your turtle’s water and tank temperature to be well-regulated; if the water is too cold, turtles can become ill.
 The ideal water temperature for aquatic turtles is 78-80°F (25.5-26.7°C).
 They also require a basking area that is 20°F (10-11°C) warmer than their water.

 One of the biggest considerations you should make when setting up your turtle’s enclosure is the type of water you are providing.
 There are conflicting opinions about whether tap water is healthy for turtles.
 Chlorine is often added to tap water as a disinfectant, and though the amount of chlorine is safe for humans to drink, it can irritate your turtles.
 It can also destroy useful bacteria in your turtle’s tank, interrupting the nitrogen cycle.
 Due to the potential issues that regular tap water can present, it’s a good idea to dechlorinate your tap water before you add it to your turtle’s tank.
 You can purchase water conditioners that make the process simple.

 You also need to make sure to clean your turtle’s tank regularly.
 Turtles spend a lot of time in the water, and as a result, it will become dirty very quickly.
 If you don’t take care to clean the water frequently, not only will your turtle’s tank look murky and probably smell bad, but your turtles could also become ill.
-One way to achieve a clean tank is to regularly replace a portion of your turtle’s water with fresh water with a weekly partial water change.
+One way to achieve a clean tank is to regularly replace a portion (25%) of your turtle’s water with fresh water with a weekly partial water change.
 This way, you can dilute waste in the water.
 You should also invest in a filter.
 A good rule of thumb for purchasing a filter is to select a filter that is rated at least 2-3 times the volume capacity of your tank.
 Turtles are exceptionally messy and therefore need extra filtration.

 - Related Read: How Do Turtles Breathe?
 Can They Breathe Underwater?

-The specific amount of time that your turtle can go without water depends on its species, age, and overall climate.
-However, if possible, you should provide your turtle with clean water at all times; doing so is very important to your turtle’s wellbeing.
+The specific amount of time that your turtle can go without water depends on their species, age, and overall climate.
+Regardless, you should provide your turtle with clean water at all times; doing so is very important to your turtle’s wellbeing.